‘Diversity Training’ Doesn’t Work. This Might.

 But of course, it is not enough to simply demonstrate that the training doesn’t work.
 Especially in the current moment when organizations are under immense pressure to ‘do something’ (and organizational leaders often feel a deep personal urge to ‘do something’) about inequality, bias and discrimination.
 Insofar as the apparent choice is between doing nothing or doing ‘something’ – even if that ‘something’ is demonstrably ineffective or counterproductive – most will nonetheless choose to ‘take action’ rather than remain passive.

-As Jon Haidt recently put it, what is needed most at this moment is not further demonstrations of how diversity-related training goes awry, but a viable alternative — something that better addresses the diversity-related challenges organizations face… ideally, with fewer negative side-effects.
+As social psychologist Jon Haidt recently put it, what is needed most at this moment is not further demonstrations of how diversity-related training goes awry, but a viable alternative — something that better addresses the diversity-related challenges organizations face… ideally, with fewer negative side-effects.

 Fortunately, the empirical literature showing how and why diversity-related training fails also points towards ways that the training could be reimagined in order to better serve its stated purposes.
 Here, I briefly sketch out some of the core lessons:

 Diversity-related training should be indexed to concrete roles, tasks and goals

 Too often, diversity-related training is oriented around goals that it could not possibly achieve.
 For instance, it is impossible to eliminate racism, sexism or inequality in the broader society, or even in the workplace, through diversity-related training programs.
 This is simply beyond the scope of what an organizational training session could plausibly achieve.

 Insofar as training aims for objectives that it could not possibly realize, it is, of course, doomed to fail.
 And when the goals of the training are extremely broad or vague, it can be hard to speak meaningfully about the efficacy of the training at all, and it can be difficult for those taking part to see ‘the point.’